NaixGames/Polycosmos/README.md

 -Value of filler items: tweak how much currency each filler item gives you.
 Can use to turn off filler items

 # Requirements
-- Have Hades installed (duh!) and [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2), put modimporter.exe in your Hades/Content folder.
+- Have Hades installed (duh!).
+Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.
-- Have [ModUtils](https://github.com/SGG-Modding/ModUtil) and [StyxScribe](https://github.com/SGG-Modding/StyxScribe) installed.
-Make sure this works in your computer (by executing SubsumeHades.py in Hades content folder).
-(To install ModUtils put the contents on Hades/Content/Mods/ModsUtils and open modimporter.exe.
-For StyxScribe follow the instructions in the repo).
+- Have [ModUtils](https://github.com/SGG-Modding/ModUtil/releases) installed.
+For this download the latest version from the Github link, unzip that folder on Hades/Content/Mods and then Open modimporter.exe in you Hades/Content folder.
+Note you might need to create the Mods folder.
+- Have [StyxScribe](https://github.com/SGG-Modding/StyxScribe) installed, without the REPL part.
+For this, download the mod and put StyxScribe.py and SubsumeHades.py in your Hades folder, put the folders StyxScribe and StyxScribeShared in Hades/Content/Mods folder.
+Run modimporter.exe.
+If you have Python installed you can check everything is working fine here by executing SubsumeHades.py in Hades folder.
+That should open Hades.
-- Now you can use the modimporter.exe to install the Polycosmos mod folder in this repository (put the Polycosmos folder in Content/Mods folder and open modimporter.exe).
+- Now you can use the modimporter.exe to install the Polycosmos mod folder in this repository (put the Polycosmos folder in Hades/Content/Mods folder and open modimporter.exe).
-- Get your [source code Archipelago folder](https://github.com/ArchipelagoMW/Archipelago) and on it copy HadesClient.py on the base folder (where all the Clients.py are) and copy the hades folder in the worlds folder.
+- Now you can execute the client from source or the compiled version.
+The latter one ensures more stability, while the latter is easier to use.
+For source, get your [source code Archipelago folder](https://github.com/ArchipelagoMW/Archipelago) and on it copy HadesClient.py on the base folder (where all the Clients.py are) and copy either the hades folder or hades.apworld in the worlds folder.
+For the compiled version, grab HadesCompiled.zip and unzip in your main Archipelago folder (where all the ArchipelagoClients.exe are).
 - After doing this you should be able to generate and play multiword with Hades!
-To start you can use the template yaml in the hades world folder, which also includes some explanation of the settings.
+(Note that, clearly, generating Hades games on the website is still not supported.
+You need to generate locally.
+Ask in the Discord if you need help for this step.
+To start you can use the Template.yalm, which also includes some explanation of the settings.)

-NOTE: up to the time of writing this mod does not warrantee any type of compatibility with other Hades mods.
+NOTE: up to the time of writing this mod does not guarantee any type of compatibility with other Hades mods.
 You have been warned!

 # How to use Polycosmos

-- To use Polycosmos execute the HadesClient.py/HadesClient.exe in your Archipelago folder.
+- To use Polycosmos execute the HadesClient.py/HadesClient.exe in your chosen Archipelago folder.
 If everything is working correctly this should open a window to search for your Hades base folder (the standard steam path being C:\Program Files\Steam\steamapps\common\Hades ).
-Select that folder and this should open Hades, the Archipelago client plus a command terminal.
-This terminal is what communicates Hades and the Client, SO DO NOT CLOSE IT!
+Select that folder and this should open Hades and the Archipelago client (plus a command terminal if you are running from Source.
+This terminal is what communicates Hades and the Client, SO DO NOT CLOSE IT!)
 - Before starting a file, connect to your Archipelago server using the client as you would do with any other AP game.
 Play the game and have fun ;).

 # Credits